Cross-platform performance analysis example

 }

-This program demonstrates a backend-bound workload that will show high STALL_SLOT_BACKEND on Arm Neoverse and high Backend_Bound percentage on x86.
-It takes a single command-line argument specifying the number of iterations to run.
+The program takes a single command-line argument specifying the number of iterations to run.
 The sequential floating-point divisions create a dependency chain of high-latency operations, simulating a core-bound workload where each iteration must wait for the previous division to complete.

 Build the application using GCC: